vuestorefront/vue-storefront/packages/docs/integrate/custom-integration.md

 If you're not using `onSSR` and fetch your data on the client side, you can stick with the default [reactivity API](https://vuejs.org/api/reactivity-core.html) methods provided by `@nuxtjs/composition-api` package.
 :::

-That might be enough for you already.
-However, there is one more layer you can add: the composables.

 ## Creating composable methods

+If your integration needs to do more than make API calls, you can add additional functionality inside composables.

 [Composables](https://docs.vuestorefront.io/v2/composition/composables.html) in Vue Storefront:

-1. prepare and send the request to the API middleware (i.e. the corresponding API methods)
+1. prepare and send the request to the API middleware (i.e., the corresponding API methods),
-2. save (and modify if necessary) the response and manage the state associated with it
+2. save (and modify if necessary) the response and manage the associated state.

-Your [JSON Placeholder Free Fake API](https://jsonplaceholder.typicode.com/) will consist of a single composable called `useTodos`.
-It's going to ship with:
+In this example, the `jsonplaceholder` integration will contain a single composable called `useTodos` that returns:

-- a `search` method calling our `searchTodos` API method under the hood
+- a `search` method that calls our `searchTodos` API method under the hood,
-- a `todos` computed property
+- a `todos` computed property,
-- a `loading` computed property
+- a `loading` computed property,
-- an `error` computed property
+- an `error` computed property.

-In `integrations/jsonplaceholder/src` create a `/composables` directory with a `/useTodos` directory nested in it.
+In `integrations/jsonplaceholder/src` create a `/composables` directory with a `/useTodos` directory nested inside.
 In `/useTodos`, create two files:

 ```jsx
 // integrations/jsonplaceholder/src/composables/useTodos/index.js